inex/ixp-manager-docs-md/docs/features/routers.md

 The simplest configuration to generate is the route collector configuration.
 A route collector is an IXP router which serves only to *accept all routes and export no routes*.
 It is used for problem diagnosis, to aid customer monitoring and for looking glasses (see [INEX's here](https://www.inex.ie/ixp/lg/rc1-lan1-ipv4)).

-The [original Bird v1 configuration](https://github.com/inex/IXP-Manager/blob/main/resources/views/api/v4/router/collector/bird/standard.foil.php) simply pulls in a fairly standard header (sets up router ID, listening address and some filters) and creates a session for all customer routers on the given VLAN.
-The [new Bird v2 configuration](https://github.com/inex/IXP-Manager/blob/main/resources/views/api/v4/router/collector/bird2/standard.foil.php) has more features and replicates the route server filtering mechanism but tags and accepts all routes for diagnosis.
+Our [BIRD v2 configuration](https://github.com/inex/IXP-Manager/blob/main/resources/views/api/v4/router/collector/bird2/standard.foil.php) implements the same secure-by-design approach as the route server filtering mechanism, **but** tags and accepts all routes for diagnosis.

 When adding a router, you give it a *handle*.
 For example: `rc1-lan1-ipv4` which, for INEX, would mean a route collector on peering LAN1 using IPv4.
 Then - for the given router handle - the configuration can be generated and pulled using the API as follows: